cristianbuse/VBA-FastDictionary/Implementation.md

 ## Hashing

 A few different hashing strategies were implemented in this Dictionary with the sole purpose that hashing is fast without having to worry about key data type or number of key-item pairs being added.

-Although more details will follow below, here are the strategies in short:
+All hash values are stored (until key is removed or replaced).
+This requires that the hashes have a good distribution and do not rely on the hash table size.
+Thus, there is no rehashing in the real sense of the word - for more details see the [Rehashing](#rehashing) section.

+All hash values are combined with data type metadata in the upper bits of the hash so that when comparing hash values we are comparing types in the same instruction - for more details see [Metadata](#metadata) section.

+To achieve good hash distribution the following strategies were implemented:
 - numbers are first casted to ```Double``` (8 bytes) and then 4 primes are used to get the best hash distribution
 - objects are first casted to ```IUnknown``` so that any class instance is only added once to the dictionary i.e. cannot add the same instance as different interfaces.
 A prime number is used for best hash distribution - in fact it seems to outperform anything available as seen [here](benchmarking/result_screenshots/add_object_(class1)_win_vba7_x64.png)
 - on Mac, all texts are hashed by iterating each wide character (Integer) in a loop using a prime
 - on Windows, the Mac strategy is only applied for texts with length of 6 or below and for binary compare only.
 All other texts are hashed using the ```HashVal``` method on a fake instance of ```Scripting.Dictionary``` - with early-binding speed even though there is no dll reference
-- all hash values are combined with data type metadata and stored with the purpose of rehashing much faster.
-This requires that the hashes have a good spread to start with and are not reliant on the hash table size
-- sub-hash values are computed based on the hash and the current hash table size.
-These are the ones used to find the correct hash group/bucket and also the position within the group
-- the only place to do the hash is in the ```GetIndex``` method.
-This is to avoid any extra function call/stack frame required if having a separate method

 ### Number Hashing